Josip Radošević: Brøndby

 On 27 July 2018, it was announced that Radošević would join the Danish side Brøndby IF on a four-year contract for a fee of €800,000.
 He made his debut on 5 August in a 2–0 Danish Superliga win over FC Nordsjælland.
 Radošević made 37 appearances in his first season in Denmark, scoring two goals.
 During his first season he mostly appeared as a defensive midfielder, taking over the role from fan favourite Christian Nørgaard who had signed with Fiorentina before the start of the season.

 In the following season, after Niels Frederiksen took over as head coach of Brøndby, Radošević continued as a starter on defensive midfield before suffering a shoulder injury in a 5–2 win over Randers FC on 27 October 2019.

 He again started playing more regularly as a starter during the first half of the 2020–21 season.
 In the second half of the season, Radošević was an undisputed starter in midfield as Brøndby won their first Danish Superliga title in 16 years.
 He finished the season with 35 appearances and no goals.

 Radošević tested positive for COVID-19 amid an outbreak in the Brøndby first team on 6 August 2021.
 This meant that he missed games against rivals Copenhagen and the UEFA Champions League first play-off tie against his former team Red Bull Salzburg.
 On 20 August, Radošević signed a new four-year contract with Brøndby, extending his existing deal until June 2025.

+On 3 September 2023, Radošević played his 147th Superliga game for Brøndby, surpassing Johan Larsson as the non-Dane with the most league appearances for the club.

+Istra 1961

+On January 30, it was confirmed that Radošević was moving back to Croatia after signing with Istra 1961 on a deal until June 2027.